 Since there is only one surface on a marker that can be carved, the amount of information that can be put on the stone is usually a bit less than other styles of monuments.

-Slant monuments are also quite popular and are sort of a “middle-path” between upright monuments and markers, in terms of visibility, carve-able surface area, and price.
+Slant monuments are also quite popular and are a “middle-path” between upright monuments and markers, in terms of visibility, carve-able surface area, and price.
 The primary surface is slanted to allow for easy reading for passers-by.
 Typically, a slant sits right on the foundation, but sometimes customers will want to set them on a granite base as well.

 Both the slanted face and the back can be used for lettering and carving on slant monuments.